anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

     only as far as its messages are transported between pledge and registrar.
-  - the certificate enrollment protocol chosen between pledge and registrar needs to be used also for the upstream enrollment exchange with the PKI only if end-to-end security shall be achieved across the registrar to the PKI.
+  - the certificate enrollment protocol chosen between pledge and registrar needs to be used also for the upstream enrollment exchange with the PKI only if end-to-end authentication shall be achieved across the registrar to the PKI.
   - remove the former Appendix A: "Using EST for Certificate Enrollment", moving relevant points to the list of scenarios in
     {{sup-env}}: "Supported Environments",